 “I always thought Gale should have done the sister, forget flabby Katniss.”

 “Not then, later, it could have been implied by them developing a close friendship.”

 “Who played that girl?”

 “Willow Shields, who I’d never heard of, turns out she has a twin sister.
-She’s like fifteen now.
-We never watched the rest of the series, I have no idea what her role was in two and three.”
+She’s like fifteen now.”

 Mani, “I need to sleep.
 Let’s get going early, maybe we can get this done and go home.”